atd-schubert/node-nce/README.md

 "use strict";
 var NCE = require("nce");

-var yourOptions = {"Name of an extension": {hash:"value"}};
+var yourOptions = {"name-of-an-extension": {hash:"value"}};

 var nce = NCE(yourOptions);

-// var anExtension = require("nce-an-extension");
-// var ext = anExtension(nc);
+var extMgr = require("nce-extension-manager")(nce);
-// var ext.install();
+extMgr.activateExtension(extMgr);

-// var ext.activate();
+// extMgr.getActivatedExtesion("name-of-an-extension");
 ```

 ### List of extensions
 The status of this module is beta.
-As long it is in beta-status, take a look at the repository for extensions.
+As long it is in beta-status, take a look at the [repository wiki](https://github.com/atd-schubert/node-nce/wiki/Extensions) for extensions.

 ## Concept of extensions
-For further informations and examples look at the [dummy extionsion](https://github.com/atd-schubert/nce-dummy).
+For further informations and examples look at the repository wiki, the [wiki-page for concept of extensions](https://github.com/atd-schubert/node-nce/wiki/Concept-of-extensions), or the [dummy extionsion](https://github.com/atd-schubert/nce-dummy).